Knowing how to value your business is a crucial piece of running the company. Learn how to you find an accurate value for your business.

 - The Comparative Market Transaction Method

 In both of these valuations, companies look at other businesses that are similar to their own business and see how much other businesses have sold for.
 This might be particularly useful for a business that expects to trade on its brand, or which is considered to have more potential than its balance sheets are likely to show.

 Why use all three?

 Most businesses use a comprehensive approach to valuation which draws from each of these areas.
 The reason for considering valuation is that every business has different a business model.
 A physical business built around customers coming to a brick-and-mortar store is going to have a very different valuation process from a business that mostly operates online and has more intangible assets than tangible ones.

-CEOs and business owners who can comfortably and easily discuss the difference between their income streams, their asset valuations, and the comparative sale prices of other companies on the market will have the best chance of receiving a fair price for their business.
-Investors will understand that the business owner has a detailed comprehension of the daily operating process of their business, which will give them more trust in the valuation overall.
+CEOs and business owners who can comfortably and easily discuss the difference between their income streams, their asset valuations, and the comparative sale prices of other companies on the market have the best chance of receiving a fair price for their business.
+Investors will understand that the business owner has a detailed comprehension of the daily operating process of their business, which can provide more trust in the valuation overall.

 Even if you're not planning on selling your business any time soon, having a comprehensive valuation of your business is a good idea.
 When you go to raise capital, whether that be through investors or small business loans, showing that you have a thorough understanding of the economics of your business will only benefit you.